Brazil's Lula to reclaim presidency after beating Bolsonaro - Local News 8

 Associated Press

 Da Silva received 50.9% of the vote and Bolsonaro 49.1%, according to the country’s election authority.
-Yet hours after the results were in — and congratulations poured in from world leaders — Bolsonaro had yet to publicly concede or react in any way.
+Yet the morning after the results came in — and congratulations had poured in from world leaders — Bolsonaro still had yet to publicly concede or react in any way, even as truckers blockaded some roads across the country in protest.

 Bolsonaro’s campaign had made repeated — unproven — claims of possible electoral manipulation before the vote, raising fears that, if he lost, he would not accept defeat and try to challenge the results.